When will Venice (and Italy) reopen for travel?

 During your visit, take time to see the Protestant and Orthodox cemeteries, which are less formal and more neglected than the Catholic sections.
 You'll find graves of 19th and 20th Century foreigners, including celebrities like Ezra Pound, Serge Diaghilev (whose grave normally is decorated with a ballet slipper), and Igor Stravinsky.

-For more information on San Michele, see my To Die in Venice article.
+For more information on San Michele, see our To Die in Venice article.

 How to reach San Michele: